blaiseli/R_install_notes/Install_Linux.md

 Installing R
 ------------

-As of February 2020, Bioconductor requires R version 3.6, which is not the one provided by default by the current stable Debian ("buster" / 10) and Long-Term Support Ubuntu ("bionic" / 18.04) distributions.
+As of November 2020, Bioconductor requires R version 4, which is not the one provided by default by the current stable Debian ("buster" / 10) and Long-Term Support Ubuntu ("bionic" / 18.04 or "focal" / 20.04) distributions.

-To make version 3.6 available in `apt`'s database, you need to provide it's localization through `apt`'s configuration mechanism, which consists in files residing in the `/etc/apt/sources.list.d/` directory.
+To make version 4 available in `apt`'s database, you need to provide it's localization through `apt`'s configuration mechanism, which consists in files residing in the `/etc/apt/sources.list.d/` directory.

-Refer to <https://cloud.r-project.org/bin/linux/> to find the exact source for R version 3.6 (you need to know on which Debian or Ubuntu version your distribution is based).
+Refer to <https://cloud.r-project.org/bin/linux/> to find the exact source for R version 4 (you need to know on which Debian or Ubuntu version your distribution is based).
 This will consist in some text starting with "deb source=" that you will have to add in a file in `/etc/apt/sources.list.d/`.
 The name of the file does not matter but might have to end in ".list".
 I suggest